billroy/bitlash-commander/README.md

 	- rezize: much better dragging/resizing at http://alias.io/raphael/free_transform/
 	- color picker

-- oops
-	- this.editing means the field editor is up
-	- also means the edit pencil is pushed and graphic editing is enabled

 - panel menu:
 	- icons from fasticons for new panel, open panel
 	- named control sets